deni1688/mtscore/README.md

     async doSomething(query: unknown): Promise<Something> {
         let result;

-        // do some magic to provide a result
+        // do some work to get a result

         return result;
     }